fredlahde/kobana/README.md

 ## How it works

 Kobana mounts a ramfs and unpacks a minimal [Alpine](https://alpinelinux.org/) Linux into it.
-It then chroots into it and ensures the given enrionment
+It then chroots into it and ensures the given environment

 ## Requirements